valericus/sqlist/README.rst

 Usage
 =====

-SQLite object behaves mostly like casual Python list.
+SQList object behaves mostly like casual Python list.
 For example you can create SQList from list.

 >>> import sqlist
 >>> values = sqlist.SQList([1, 2, 3])